renebarto/baremetal/doc/tutorials/00-raspberry-pi.md

 ## What is Raspberry Pi {#TUTORIAL_00_RASPBERRY_PI_WHAT_IS_RASPBERRY_PI}

-Raspberry Pi, RPI, or simply Pi is an embedded computing board initially intended for school students to learn more about computers.
+The Raspberry Pi (often called RPi or simply "Pi") is a low-cost single-board computer originally designed to help students learn about computing.
 The board was created by the Raspberry Pi Foundation, and has had multiple revisions of the board.
 Due to its success also outside schools, also for a large part because of its pricing and the open source approach to supporting it, it has become one of the most sold computing platforms.
 Nowadays it is used in school, by hobbyists, and even in industry, with a wide range of applications.

-I'm going to focus only on Raspberry Pi 3 and later, as these boards allow for 64 bit code, which is what I'd like to limit myself to for simplicity.
+I'll focus on Raspberry Pi 3 and later because these boards support 64-bit (AArch64) code.
+Restricting to 64-bit simplifies the examples in this tutorial series.

 <img src="images/rpi3b-board-layout.png" alt="Raspberry Pi 3B" width="400"/>